eichenroth/gpt-with-context/README.md

 # GPT with Context

-This extension allows you to utilize the large context windows by sending a bunch of files into your chat.
+This extension allows you to utilize the large context windows of GPT by selecting and sending a bunch of files into your chat.

 ![Screenshot](docs/screenshot.png)

+No more copying and pasting into ChatGPT!

 ## Features